 Angela tugged on Cyndi’s hand to go as Cyndi turned around to look at the group gathered around the desks.

 “I guess they just don’t appreciate a little guy competition, huh?”
 Ehlo asked, still looking after the girls.
-He then extended his hand out.
+He then extended his hand.
 “So how about we seal this deal, guys?”

 All three–Sam, Tony, and Wallace–reached their hands out to put it on Ehlo’s.